Floquet-Engineering Weyl Points and Linked Fermi Arcs from Straight Nodal Lines

-where $G^<_{nm,ij}$ is the Floquet lesser Green's function and $v^y_{mn,ji}(\mathbf{k}_{s})$ is the Floquet velocity matrix elements (see the End Matter for details).
+where $G^<_{nm,ij}$ is the Floquet lesser Green's function and $v^y_{mn,ji}(\mathbf{k}_{s})$ is the Floquet velocity matrix elements (see Sec.
+IV of the SM~\cite{supplemental} for details).
 The indices $\{n,m\}$ label the sector in the frequency space, while $\{i,j\}$ label lattice sites along the $z$ direction.
 Repeated indices are implicitly summed over.
 Once the current is determined, the Hall conductivity $\sigma_{yz}$ is calculated as $\sigma_{yz}=J_{y}/E_{z}=J_{y}N_{z}/V$.

-Figure~\ref{fig4}(a) shows the evolution of the Hall conductivity $\sigma_{yz}$ as a function of the light's propagation direction.
+Figure \ref{fig4}(a) shows the evolution of the Hall conductivity $\sigma_{yz}$ as a function of the light's propagation direction.
 Notably, $\sigma_{yz}$ vanishes identically when $\theta=0$ (and equivalently for $\theta=\pi$), since CPL perpendicular to SNLs cannot induce FWPs and preserves $\mathcal{PT}$ symmetry in this configuration.
 Interestingly, $\sigma_{yz}$ also remains zero at $\phi=\pi/2$ and $\phi=3\pi/2$, corresponding to light incident along the angular bisector of the perpendicularly crossed SNLs.
 In these cases, the FWPs are symmetrically distributed, resulting in a complete cancellation of their contributions to the Hall conductivity.
 These findings demonstrate a strong dependence of $\sigma_{yz}$ on the light's orientation.
 In Fig.~\ref{fig4}(b), we further analyze the evolution of $\sigma_{yz}$ with respect to the light intensity, expressed as $\mathcal{E}^{2}$, where $\mathcal{E}=\omega A_{0}$ is the electric field amplitude).
 Within the weak intensity regime, the Hall conductivity exhibits a linear dependence on the light intensity.
 This linear behavior is universal regardless of the chemical potential $\mu$.
 However, tuning $\mu$ can strongly affects the slope of the linear dependence, as shown in Fig.~\ref{fig4}(b).

 {\it Discussions and conclusions.---}We have demonstrated that CPL can controllably generate FWPs from intersected SNLs.
 This discovery advances our fundamental understanding of light-driven topological transitions between nodal-line semimetals and Weyl semimetals, while revealing a novel Weyl semimetal phase characterized by linked Fermi arcs.
 Beyond enabling momentum-dependent chiral transport, these linked Fermi arcs are expected to host exotic transport phenomena under magnetic fields.
 This arises because the linking structure produces unique Weyl orbitals~\cite{Zhang2021}---the electron’s isoenergy trajectories in a magnetic field---as multiple closed paths become available.
 Consequently, we anticipate the emergence of exotic signatures in quantum oscillations~\cite{Potter2014,Moll2016} and 3D quantum Hall effects~\cite{Wang2017QHE,Zhang2017QHE,zhang2019quantum} tied to these Weyl orbitals.